sipgate/docs/docs/rest-api/authentication.md

 1. Send your user to the initial authentication screen provided by sipgate.
 2. The authentication system redirects the user back to your application and provides you a nonce, a use once code.
-3. Take this code along with your client credentials and send them to the authentication system.
+3. Use this code along with your client credentials and send them to the authentication system.
 4. The authentication system provides you an access token and a refresh token.
 The access token grants you access to your users resources for a few minutes.
-5. If the access token lifespan comes to the end, you can take the refresh token to request a fresh access token from out authentication system.
+5. If the access token lifespan comes to the end, you can take the refresh token to request a new access token from out the authentication system.

 ### OAuth2 in the real life